kirenz/ds-python/_sources/docs/data.md

 df.isnull().sum() * 100 / len(df)
 ```

-If we find missing cases in our data, we need to decide how to deal with them.
-For example, we could:

-1. Get rid of the corresponding observations.
-1. Get rid of the whole attribute.
-1. Set the values to some value (zero, the mean, the median, etc.).

-We cover this topic in more detail in the section about [fixing missing values](section:data:fix-missing).
+We cover this topic in the section [](section:data:preprocessing-pipeline).

 ### Outlier and novelty detection